josenk/vagrant-vmware-esxi/README.md

 >https://www.vmware.com/support/developer/ovf/
 1. You MUST enable ssh access on your ESXi hypervisor.
   * Google 'How to enable ssh access on esxi'
-1. The boxes should have open-vm-tools or vmware-tools installed.
+1. The boxes must have open-vm-tools or vmware-tools installed to properly transition to the "running" state.

 Why this plugin?
 ----------------